tewidis/AOS/markdown/os_structure.md

 |:--:|
 | Exokernel Summary |

-    * Exokernel data structures
+    * Exokernel Data Structures
         - PE data structure: Handler entry points for different event types
             + Exceptions, interrupts, system calls, memory mappings
         - Software TLB to preserve page mappings
             + Must specify a set of guaranteed mappings for Exokernel to maintain
             + Not all hardware TLB entries, just the specified ones
         - Similar to event handler structure in SPIN OS
-    * Performance results of SPIN and Exokernel
+    * Performance Results of SPIN and Exokernel
         - Can qualitatively argue that extensibility is provided, but must prove quantitatively that performance isn't being sacrificed
         - UNIX: Monolithic